-With a vibrant campus that welcomes roughly 13,000 students, the University of Northampton moved to its newly-built Waterside campus in 2018.
+With a vibrant campus that welcomes around 13,000 students, the University of Northampton was moving to its newly-built Waterside campus.

-The new 58-acre site represents the next stage of the University’s growth, with updated living and educational facilities that match the expectations of today’s students.
+The new 58-acre site represents the next stage of UoN’s growth, with updated living and educational facilities that match the expectations of students.
 To help promote the Waterside campus, we were asked to create a new design that would drive future enrolment and encourage both current students and staff to embrace the transition to the new location.

-We were asked to deliver a design that would appeal to three primary audiences, but achieve a different objective for each:
+To deliver a design that would appeal to three primary audiences, each with a very different objective.

-- Current students: our client wanted this audience to see the move as a welcome upgrade to their campus experience, highlighting the University’s investment in its facilities and student amenities.
+this audience should see the move as a welcome upgrade to their campus experience, highlighting the University’s investment in facilities and amenities.

-- University faculty and staff: as an important stakeholder group, our client needed them to embrace the move, focusing on the positives of relocating to a new campus, rather than feeling apprehensive about any potential inconvenience or changes to internal systems and processes.
+as an important stakeholder group, this audience should embrace the move, focusing on the positives of relocating, rather than feeling apprehensive about any potential inconvenience or changes to internal systems and processes.

-- Future students: to ensure maximum enrolment for September 2018, the University needed to appeal to students who would be taking their A-levels in the coming year, helping our client outshine other more established universities in the region.
+to ensure maximum enrolment, the University needed to appeal to students who would be taking their A-levels in the coming year, helping UoN outshine other more established universities in the region.

 A 9x9m ContraVision one-way graphic was created for each of the two Visitor Centre entrances.
 This allowed us to brand the exterior windows of the building without restricting the interior view or preventing natural light from filtering into the building.